JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/DetailedOptions.md

 Adds the "Construction speed buff" to the filler item pool.
 This buff will increase the construction speed of the player and its units by increments of 10%.

 ### research_discount_buffs
 Adds the "Research discount buff" to the filler item pool.
 This buff will reduce the cost of researching nodes in the tech tree by increments of 5%.
 This buff is capped at a maximum value of 99%.
 When selecting this option, the randomization will prioritize placing 20 of this filler item before considering adding other filler items.
+Does not apply discount for "Victory" nodes requirements.

 ### factory_malfunction_trap
 Requires to be connected to trigger.
 Adds the "Factory mafunction trap" to the filler item pool.
 This trap will cause a small amount of blocks from your factory to explode.
 The core unit is protected from this trap.